Header

 Are these punishments accepted in parrot training?
 Are they really that effective?

-I’ve identified some common punishments adopted my majority of owners (including myself in the past) whenever the parrots misbehaved:
+I’ve identified some common punishments adopted by majority of parrot owners (including myself in the past) whenever their parrots misbehaved:

 Some owners might see effectiveness in the beginning but in actual fact it’s not going to help in the long run.
 Why is it so?
 Punishment is a form of negative reinforcement, and taking note that negative reinforcement is never recommended in parrot training.